wipfli/about-text-rendering-in-maplibre/README.md

 ### Signed Distance Fields

-In a regular general purpose text rendering system, the vector glyphs would be rasterized to exactly the size in pixels and rotation angle which is needed.
+In a general purpose text rendering system, the vector glyphs would be rasterized to exactly the size in pixels and rotation angle which is needed.
 MapLibre however takes a different approach.
 All glyphs are rasterized beforehand to what is called a Signed Distance Field (SDF).

-An SDF is a small image where the pixel value represents the distance from the pixel to the nearest outline of the glyph.
+An SDF is a small image where the pixel value represents the distance between the pixel and the nearest outline of a glyph.
 If a pixel happens to be inside the glyph, the value is negative and outside it is positive.
 Hence the name Signed Distance Field.
 But for text rendering, pixels inside are all treated the same, so their values are simply set to zero.

 The Signed Distance Field technique has the following advantages: